 330 Individual Rights and Civil Liberties (3)

 Examines judicial decisions regarding the relation between the individual and the state.
 The course covers cases involving individual rights and First Amendment freedoms.
+See department chair.

 331 Immigration and Refugee Law and Policy (3)